 Note that apart from the PoI attribute, all applicable attributes of a CellSpace can be null.
 For example, a network only IndoorGML model would not need a cellular space with explicit geometric description.
 However, CellSpace instances should always be described in an IndoorGML model (even without geometry attribute) as they may carry all the important information related to the primal space that other features from the dual space or other layers may need (e.g. a node can be identified as a PoI or associated with a name thanks to the attribute of its primal space).

 In terms of relationships, a CellSpace instance can describe relationship with multiple CellBoundary entities, which represent its surrounding boundaries partially or fully through the boundedBy attribute.
 For example, choice can be made to store only boundaries which are important for the Dual Graph (e.g., boundaries that reflect adjacency between CellSpaces).
-In the case where a CellSpace does not carry the geometry of type Solid and uses a boundary based representation instead, then all boundaries might be needed (to derive the geometry of the nodes or for visualisation).
+In the case where a CellSpace does not carry the geometry of type Solid and uses a boundary-based representation instead, then all boundaries might be needed (to derive the geometry of the nodes or for visualisation).
 Finally, with the duality attribute, a CellSpace can describe a reference to one Node instance corresponding to its representation in the dual space.

 CellSpace instances are aggregated in a PrimalSpaceLayer according to a specific theme as explained in Section 7.6.
 In case of multiple PrimalSpaceLayers, the class InterLayerConnection establishes the link between the depended CellSpace instances.